deltadevsde/prism/README.md

 The project is still in the early development phase, has not been audited, and is not yet suitable for use in production environments.

 Due to this ongoing development work, changes are still being made that may affect existing functionalities.

+## Circuits
+We are currently experimenting with various proof systems and have handwritten groth16 and supernova circuits to handle the epoch proofs.
+We are also experimenting with SP1 as an alternative, which you can find in the `prism-sp1` crate.

 ## Installation